sanyalsunny111/Looped-GPT/README.md

 ### Results

 In **Figure 4**, we observe that **Looped-GPT**, despite having the **same parameter count** as GPT-2 Medium and being trained under **matched compute**, achieves performance comparable to a model with **nearly twice the number of parameters**.
-This highlights Looped-GPT’s strong **compute and parameter efficiency**.
+This highlights Looped-GPT's strong **compute and parameter efficiency**.
 In other words, under the same FLOPs budget, Looped-GPT can effectively punch above its weight, matching the validation loss of a significantly larger model.

 <p align="left">
   <img src="Figures/flops_vs_val_loss_v1.png" alt="GPT-2 OpenWebText training curve" width="600">